-How Kudos hired 2 Senior Developers from VanHack
+How Kudos hired senior developers with VanHack

-Ilya: I’m doing well.
+Ilya.
 Thanks so much for taking some time to join us and share a story about how you hired two senior developers from VanHack from around the world.
 Excited to hear all about it.
 Maybe before we get into those details, can you maybe introduce yourself, tell us about yourself, your background, and also about Kudos?

-Ahmed: Sounds good.
+Ahmed.
+Sounds good.
 My name is Ahmed and I started four years ago with Kudos, which is essentially building an employee recognition and engagement platform.
 We are based in Calgary, Alberta in Canada.
 We have been expanding in terms of developing new features, going to new markets.

 We have eight members in just my team, the engineering team.
 The whole company are about 25 at this point.

-Ahmed: Yeah.
+Ahmed.
+Yeah.
 The technology stack we’re using, we try to be on the cutting edge as much as we can.
 To use technology that’s scalable, that’s also can be used by multiple customers in multiple countries because we have a global presence.
 It’s very important for us to have a scalable solution that’s very user friendly and so on.

 The first hire we did was in July 2018, and then the second one was in August.
 Most of the time actually was spent in the visa process.
 Everything else, like the interview, it took about a week or two.
 It wasn’t that long.
 The candidates were really flexible in accommodating the times for the interviews.
 We did at least two interviews for each of them, including a technical interview as well.
 I would say the interview process was, went really fast for us.

-Ilya: Great.
-Awesome.
+Ilya.
 How did you feel in terms of candidate engagement?
 Sometimes when you’re hiring people in general you can get a lot of, candidates might be curious, or shopping around, or looking to get a better offer at their current company.
 How was it with the candidates that were presented for you from VanHack?

-Ahmed: I would say I noticed the screening done on VanHack’s side, so they already went through the candidates and verified, for example, the language requirements and so on.
+Ahmed.
+I would say I noticed the screening done on VanHack’s side, so they already went through the candidates and verified, for example, the language requirements and so on.
 That saves a lot of time in terms of hiring someone, especially externally from a different country or a different culture.

-Ilya: Very cool.
-Awesome.
+Ilya.
 You touched on it briefly, but the visa process.
 How was that?
 How long did it take?
 Were they able to start remotely and onboard that way?
 What was your experience with the relocation in general?

 Ahmed: Yeah.
 I would say it depends on which country.
 This is extremely valuable.
 Some places or countries have faster visa process than others.
 I would say, as an advice, maybe account it for a month, maybe up to two months for the visa to be processed and completed.
 That’s also variable from one country to the other.
 Sometimes it’s two weeks, sometimes it’s three or more.
 That’s the one part of the process that customers will need to be flexible and anticipate some delay due to the visa process.

 Ilya.
 Now it’s been, actually, coming up to, I guess, a year now that the candidates have been working with you.
 How have they been performing?
 What’s the actual results of their efforts?
 How are they doing?

 Also diverse teams in terms of the background adds to not just the engineering team, but everyone, and the company.
 Just getting to learn and know about other cultures is amazing.
 Yeah, I would say from the value added, it’s definitely worth it.
 It adds so much diversity to the team, to the company as well.

 We created a Slack channel with the candidates so that they can ask any questions they have, like what type of things they need to bring, and where they would stay.
 We would advise them on certain things to make the onboarding process, or the relocation process as easy as possible.
 That was super helpful for both us and the candidates.

-Ilya: Very cool.
-Very cool.
-No, that’s a great idea, and thank you so much for sharing that.
+Ilya.
+That’s a great idea, and thank you so much for sharing that.
 Awesome, Ahmed.
 I really appreciate your time, and congrats again on adding two great team members.
 I know they are very nice people that I like to think, from the cultural point of view, just me personally having interacted with them, you got a couple of gems.
 Yeah, hope all the best for Kudos as you keep scaling the team and growing the company.

-Ahmed: Thanks, Ilya, and thanks to your team.
+Ahmed.
+Thanks, Ilya, and thanks to your team.
 We’re looking forward to working with you in the future as well.